Role of Inductively Coupled Plasma Mass Spectrometry in Quantification

 Types of Experiments

-- Quantitative analysis: ICP-MS can be used to determine the concentration of a specific element in a sample.
-This information can be used to monitor environmental pollution, determine the composition of food and beverages, or analyze the elemental composition of biological samples.
+- Quantitative analysis: Determining the concentration of specific elements in a sample.
+This is crucial for monitoring environmental pollution, analyzing food and beverage composition, and assessing the elemental makeup of biological samples.

-- Isotope ratio analysis: ICP-MS can be used to determine the isotopic composition of a sample.
-This information can be used to study the origin and history of geological samples, or to trace the movement of pollutants through the environment.
+- Isotope ratio analysis: Determining the isotopic composition of a sample.
+This aids in studying the origin and history of geological samples and tracing the movement of pollutants.

 Data Analysis